Henrilin28/depix/README.md

-# kiwi-webapp01
+# Bootstrap PHOTON

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+AngularJS Bootstrap with the PHOTON template from http://html5up.net

 ## Build & development